5 Food Markets of Bologna You Can't Miss

 Rick Stein's Long Weekend in Bologna

-I didn't know Rick Stein before November 2015."Hi, I'm Elizabeth of BBC are we are planning to film an episode of Rick Stein's Long Weekend in Bologna and I'm looking for a local food expert.Can you help Rick to find the most traditional food of Bologna, its legends and the best shops and restaurants to taste it?"I searched on Google.Wow.Sneak behind the scenes and see what happened.
+I didn't know Rick Stein before November 2015."Hi, I'm Elizabeth from the BBC.
+We are we are planning to film an episode of Rick Stein's Long Weekend in Bologna and I'm looking for a local food expert.Can you help Rick to find the most traditional food of Bologna, its legends and the best shops and restaurants to taste it?"I searched on Google.Wow.Sneak behind the scenes and see what happened.

 • Street food bologna - Mortadella bread

 Let's say it loud and clear: Bologna is not a city of street food.
-We prefer to eat slowly and with our legs under the table.But how great would it be to walk around the 2 towers with a cone of fried custard in your hands?Check out this list of the most popular street food of Bologna and where to eat them well made.
+We prefer to eat slowly and with our legs under the table.But how great would it be to walk around the 2 towers with a cone of fried custard in your hands?Check out this list of the most popular street foods of Bologna and where to eat them well made.

 Home page icons22